RunestoneInteractive/httlads/_sources/Happiness/CaseStudy1_P1.rst

           :84.3664: 84.3664 should be rounded down to 84.366
           :x: USE the AVERAGE function and the range from E2 to E192

    b.
 Many formulas in Sheets use ranges.
-Ranges can span cells in a single column like we did in a.
+Ranges can span cells in a single column like we did in 1a.
 Or, they can span cells in a single row such as A1: L1.
 They can even span rows and columns to form a rectangle such as A1:L141.
 Ranges can be calculated for a single column, a single row, or a rectangle.
 Calculate the range of:

       - E2:O2
       - E2:E192